[Skip to Content]

 Life Cycle Costing (LCC) aims to quantify the financial impact of a product over its entire life cycle to assist consumers in making decisions that will save them money over the long term.

 Wireless networking, which is relatively new to advanced lighting controls (ALC), enables advanced lighting control functionality without the expense of installing dedicated control wiring.
-Assessment by GSA's Proving Ground in two federal sites in Northern California showed showed 54% energy savings when fluorescent lamps with dimmable ballasts were retrofitted with wireless ALC, and 78% when the wireless ALC retrofit was coupled with new LED fixtures.
-The Green Proving Ground found that payback could occur within 3-6 years, depending on baseline conditions.
+Assessment by GSA's Green Proving Groundopens in new window in two federal sites in Northern California showed showed 54% energy savings when fluorescent lamps with dimmable ballasts were retrofitted with wireless ALC, and 78% when the wireless ALC retrofit was coupled with new LED fixtures.
+The GSA Green Proving Ground found that payback could occur within 3-6 years, depending on baseline conditions.

 Guiding Principles